Amazon forecasts jump in holiday sales - and pandemic costs

 That has kept the world’s largest online retailer at the center of workplace and political tumult.
 Democratic politicians this month accused Amazon of holding “monopoly power” over merchants on its platform, which the company disputes.
 Meanwhile, more than 19,000 of Amazon’s U.S. employees contracted COVID-19, and some staff protested for site closures.

-Amazon’s response includes an estimated $4 billion in costs related to COVID-19 this holiday, up from $2.5 billion last quarter.
-It is testing employees for the virus and has been less productive because of social distancing at its warehouses, which accounts for a big part of its pandemic expense, Chief Financial Officer Brian Olsavsky said on a call with reporters.
+Amazon’s response now includes an estimated $4 billion in costs related to COVID-19 this holiday, up from $2.5 billion last quarter.
+It is testing employees for the virus and getting protective gear for new hires.
+It also is working less productively because of social distancing at its warehouses, which accounts for a big part of its pandemic expense, Chief Financial Officer Brian Olsavsky said on a call with reporters.

 Amazon forecast operating profit to be between $1.0 billion and $4.5 billion, short of $5.8 billion analysts were looking for, according to research firm FactSet.